broadinstitute/warp/website/docs/Pipelines/PairedTag_Pipeline/README.md

 The [Paired-Tag workflow](https://github.com/broadinstitute/warp/blob/develop/pipelines/skylab/paired_tag/PairedTag.wdl) is an open-source, cloud-optimized pipeline developed in collaboration with the [BRAIN Initiative Cell Census Network](https://biccn.org/) (BICCN) and the BRAIN Initiative Cell Atlas Network (BICAN).
 It supports the processing of 3' single-nucleus histone modification data (generated with the [paired-tag protocol](https://www.nature.com/articles/s41594-023-01060-1)]) and 10x gene expression (GEX) data generated with the [10x Chromium Multiome assay](https://www.10xgenomics.com/products/single-cell-multiome-atac-plus-gene-expression).

-The workflow is a wrapper WDL script that calls two subworkflows: the Optimus workflow for single-cell GEX data and the ATAC workflow for single-cell histone modification data.
+The workflow is a wrapper WDL script that calls two subworkflows: the Optimus workflow for single-nucleus GEX data and the ATAC workflow for single-nucleus histone modification data.

 The [Optimus workflow](../Optimus_Pipeline/README) (GEX) corrects cell barcodes (CBs) and Unique Molecular Identifiers (UMIs), aligns reads to the genome, calculates per-barcode and per-gene quality metrics, and produces a raw cell-by-gene count matrix.